simopil/nvidia-optimus-switch/README.md

 DESCRIPTION:

 What's suse-prime?
-SUSE-PRIME: a tool that lets you choose intel or nvidia card for X session in a Optimus technology laptop, performances are better than bumblebee. (https://github.com/michalsrb/SUSEPrime)
+SUSE-PRIME: a tool that lets you choose intel or nvidia card for X session in a Optimus technology laptop, performances are better than bumblebee. (https://github.com/openSUSE/SUSEPrime/)  (OLD https://github.com/michalsrb/SUSEPrime)

 My script provides: